Read William James with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of James’ 7 greatest contributions to philosophy.

-The central claim is this: William James’ influence on philosophy is undeniable.
+In plain terms: William James’ influence on philosophy is undeniable.

-The added historical insight is that William James is best read as a method of pressure, not only as a set of theses.
+William James is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Pragmatism Annotation